section-engineering-education/engineering-education/content/articles/how-blockchain-is-making-iot-smarter/index.md

 #### Scalability challenges
 IoT experiences several scalability challenges owing to various reasons, such as:

-- **Low processing power and storage** - several IoT devices, like smart sensors, have small processing and storage units that cannot support running security protocols, such as [Transport Layer Security (TLS) and Security Socket Layer (SSL)]
+- **Low processing power and storage:** - Several IoT devices, like smart sensors, have small processing and storage units that cannot support running security protocols, such as [Transport Layer Security (TLS) and Security Socket Layer (SSL)]
-- **Lengthy sessions** - many security solutions rely on having a shared encryption key that remains valid during the entire duration of that session.
+- **Lengthy sessions:** - Many security solutions rely on having a shared encryption key that remains valid during the entire duration of that session.
 In this case, long-running sessions become problematic, as is the case for IoT devices.
 Hackers can wiretap the line and track the communication patterns to discern shared information.

 Blockchain solves scalability issues by allowing for the fast processing of transactions between IoT devices.
 Even as more IoT devices join the network, blockchain always finds ways of incorporating them without compromising the processing speed of the requested transactions.